phio-cloud/djangle-guide/getting-started/README.md

 ## Frameworks
-For documentation on working with Django and Angular frameworks, please follow [this guide].
+For documentation on working with Django and Angular frameworks, please follow [this guide](./frameworks).